PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

 ### Download Python Macros Extension for LibreCalc (ASPO)

-Download the Libre Calc extension from: https://extensions.libreoffice.org/en/extensions/show/apso-alternative-script-organizer-for-python
+Download the Libre Calc extension from: https://extensions.libreoffice.org/en/extensions/show/apso-alternative-script-organizer-for-python.
-In Libreoffice goto -> Tools -> Extensions
+In Libreoffice goto -> Tools -> Extensions.
-An Extensions window will appear, click on ADD
+An Extensions window will appear, click on ADD.
-Then Browse your extension which you downloaded
+Then Browse your extension which you downloaded.

 ## Functionalities